nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-6.md

 # Abstract

-This ENSIP introduces `hooks`, a new ENS field to support secure onchain data resolution, including cross-chain data access and ZK-based credentials.
+This ENSIP introduces `hooks`, a new ENS field to support secure onchain data resolution including ZK-based credentials.
 Hooks expand ENS functionality beyond simple text resolution, establishing a framework for resolving verified onchain data on ENS names and profiles.

 # Motivation